MCBouncer/MCBouncerBungeeCord/README.md

 MCBouncer for BungeeCord is an implementation of the Bukkit MCBouncer plugin for BungeeCord

-## Requirements ##

-- [BungeeYaml](http://www.spigotmc.org/resources/bungeeyaml.14/) also needs to be in your BungeeCord Plugins folder

 ## Commands ##

 - /ban \<user\> [reason]